How an Atlanta Life Insurance Agent Replaced 400 Cold Calls

 What About Compliance and Licensing Considerations?

-The good news: an AI lead system operates on marketing data, not policyholder information.
+The good news: an AI lead generation system operates on marketing data, not policyholder information.
 It handles ad targeting, lead forms, appointment booking, and communication preferences.
 It does not access your AMS or client policy records.
 Think of it as a separate layer that sits in front of your sales process, not inside your book of business.

 How Much Does This Cost Compared to Hiring a New Producer?